cjfuller/kargo/README.md

 Each key in this section is the maven coordinates of the dependency, minus the version portion, and the value is the version.

+`[test.dependencies]`: optional

+As for `[dependencies]`, each key in this section is the maven coordinates of the dependency, minus the version portion, and the value is the version.
+These dependencies are only included when compiling and running tests.

+The following dependencies are automatically included and do not need to be written out explicitly:

+- `org.jetbrains.kotlin:kotlin-test-junit5:$kotlin_version`
+- `org.jetbrains.kotlin:kotlin-test-common:$kotlin_version`
+- `org.jetbrains.kotlin:kotlin-test-annotations-common:$kotlin_version`

 ### Example

 See the [`Kargo.toml`](https://github.com/cjfuller/kargo/blob/main/Kargo.toml)